Home > Analyses > Industrials > Equifax Inc.

 Financial Performance & Fundamental Metrics

-I analyze Equifax Inc.’s income statement, key financial ratios, and dividend payout policy to reveal its core profitability and shareholder value dynamics.
+I analyze Equifax Inc.’s income statement, key financial ratios, and dividend payout policy to assess its operational efficiency and shareholder returns.

 Income Statement

-The table below presents Equifax Inc.’s key income statement figures for fiscal years 2021 through 2025, reported in USD.
+The table below presents Equifax Inc.’s key income statement figures for fiscal years 2021 through 2025, reflecting revenue growth and profitability trends.

 income statement